Step 1: Assess

 - If you want to really dive into a particular AOE, consider enrolling in one of several Certificate Programs.

 - After you complete the Study Prep program of your choice, extend your individual studying by joining a Study Group.
 These Study Groups are peer-facilitated and can be virtual or in-person.
 Many ATD Chapters offer Study Groups.
-Click here for the current listing.
-If your local chapter is not listed, consider asking them to start one.
+Look here for a list of local chapters.

 - ATD members may also use the ATD Skill Tracker to determine what resources are available to build skills and knowledge in specific areas.